robertgzr/LuaSnip/DOC.md

 `Examples/snippets.lua`):

 - `lambda`: A shortcut for `functionNode`s that only do very basic string- manipulation.
-For example, to replace all occurences of "a" in the nth insert with "e", one could use `lambda(lambda._1:gsub("a", "e"), n)` (signature is similar to that of `functionNode`).
+  For example, to generate text where all occurences of "a" in the text of the node with jump-index `n` are replaced with "e", one could use `lambda(lambda._1:gsub("a", "e"), n)` (signature is similar to that of `functionNode`).
-If a node has multiple lines, they will be concatenated using "\n".
+  `lambda._n` returns the text of the `n`th argnode.
+If this text has multiple lines, they are concatenated with "\n".

 - `match`: Can insert text based on a predicate (shorthand for `functionNode`s).
 The complete signature for the node is `match(argnodes, condition, then, else)`, where